erichuang1/ds-java/README.md

 The workspace contains two folders by default, where:

+- `S1DemoConfigs`: the folder containing S1DemoConfigs and its components
+- `S1testConfigs`: the folder containing S1testConfigs and its components
+- `S2TestScript`: the folder containing S2TestScript and its components
 - `ds-server`: the folder containing ds-server and its components
+- `ds-viz`: the folder containing ds-viz and its components
 - `src`: the folder to maintain sources

 The compiled output files will be generated in the `bin` folder by default.